Tag Archive for: Female Pattern Baldness

 Oral Minoxidil is an alternative to topical and is available by prescription.
 The medication is effective in regrowing hair in women with female pattern baldness.
 (02) Oral Minoxidil was initially tested in higher doses to treat high blood pressure.
 When used to treat genetic hair loss, much lower doses are prescribed.

-Minoxidil with DHT Blockers
+Minoxidil With DHT Blockers

 The most effective treatments attack hair loss from different angles.
 Women often use Minoxidil simultaneously with DHT blockers such as Finasteride or Spironolactone.
-Minoxidil enlarges the hair follicles, while Finasteride or Spironolactone prevents testosterone from converting to DHT.
+Minoxidil enlarges the hair follicles, while Finasteride or Spironolactone prevents Testosterone from converting to DHT.
 When DHT is blocked, it can’t bind to the receptors in your hair follicle so your hair won’t be at risk.

 Customized Topical Minoxidil Formulas